 Students should demonstrate their knowledge of the proposed research as soon as possible in their pursuit of a doctoral degree.
-Therefore, the official dissertation proposal should be completed simultaneously or within one (1) semester of completing the candidacy exam.
-By matching incoming students with a future major professor, HPDP encourages students to start exploring their dissertation topic in the first year of enrollment.
+Therefore, the official dissertation proposal should be completed within one (1) semester of completing the candidacy exam.

 The dissertation proposal is not a contract between the university and the student.
 The proposal is not intended to restrict the normal development of a research project since it is understood that the dissertation may evolve in directions quite different from the dissertation proposal.
 Depending on the outcome of the research, the dissertation may require substantially more work than anticipated at the stage of the dissertation proposal.
 The termination of a line of research and the adoption of a substantially new dissertation project will require the oral defense of a new proposal and approval of the proposal by the UGS.